ga-wdi-boston/sql/README.md

-Please remember that demonstrations are to take notes, code alongs are to write code with the instructor, and practices are to write code with the support of the instructional team.
+Please remember that demonstrations are to take notes, code alongs are to write code with the instructor, and labs are to write code with the support of the instructional team.

 ## Objectives